Learning Task-Agnostic Motifs to Capture the Continuous Nature of Animal Behavior: Experiments

-We evaluate our algorithm on a multi-task gridworld environment.
-The gridworld consists of a $3 \times 3$ lattice with nine discrete states, and each state allows four possible actions: Up, Down, Left, and Right (Fig.~\ref{fig:exp1}A).
-In task $i$, a high reward is assigned to the $(s, a)$ pairs that move toward the location $i$.
+The gridworld consists of a $3 \times 3$ lattice, and each of the nine states allows four possible actions: Up, Down, Left, and Right (Fig.~\ref{fig:exp1}A).
+In task $t \in \{0, ..., 8\}$, a fixed reward is assigned to the $(s, a)$ pairs that move toward state $t$.
 Fig.~\ref{fig:exp1}C (left) shows the ground truth of reward functions for all nine tasks.
-In each episode, the agent starts from a random start state and must navigate to the task-specific location $i$.
+We collect a dataset where in each episode, the agent starts from a random state and navigates to task-specific state $t$.
+See Appendix~\ref{sec:app_gridworld} for more details for data generation.